prateek3255/scrroll-in/README.md

 ## Development 💻

+The JavaScript files in the extension are compiled using [rollup](https://rollupjs.org), and as of now the extension popup is written with Svelete which is also compiled via rollup.
 To run the extension locally follow these steps:

+- Run `yarn` or `npm install` to install the dependencies.
+- Then run `yarn dev` or `npm run dev` to build the extension in watch mode, you'll see a build folder created with all the necessary files for the extension to run.
 - Visit `chrome://extensions` and turn on developer mode.
-- Click on `Load unpacked` at the top left and select the extension root folder.
+- Click on `Load unpacked` at the top left and select the `build` folder that was created with the `dev` command.
-- Now you can go ahead and modify `popup.js` or `popup.html`.
-Changes would directly be visible in the extension.
+- Now you can go ahead and modify the js files and the Svelte app, the dev command would automatically build the updated files accordingly.
+You would be able to view the changes in the extension directly.
-- If you change something in `background.js` or `manifest.json` then you will need to reload the extension.
+- If you change something in `background.js` you'll need to reload the extension for the changes to appear.
+For other files like `manifest.json` you would need to restart the dev server as well so that a fresh copy can be created.

 ## Contributing 🌏